IntelRealSense/realsense-ros/README.md

 ### Latency test tool and launch file

 For getting a sense of the latency reduction, a frame latency reporter tool is available via a launch file.
-The launch file loads the wrapper and a frame latency reporter tool component into a single component (so the same process).
+The launch file loads the wrapper and a frame latency reporter tool component into a single container (so the same process).
 The tool prints out the frame latency (`now - frame.timestamp`) per frame.

 The tool is not built unless asked for.
 Turn on `BUILD_TOOLS` during build to have it available: